-Smooth and creamy baked Cream Corn Casserole is a Southern holiday favorite.
-This recipe is an adaptation of classic creamed corn turned casserole, and you’ll find no cornbread mix in this recipe.
+Smooth and creamy baked Cream Corn Casserole with Cream Cheese is a Southern holiday favorite.
+This recipe is an adaptation of classic creamed corn turned casserole, and you'll find no cornbread mix in this recipe.

 Today, in addition to a seriously easy recipe for Cream Corn Casserole with cream cheese, we'll cover the quick and simple hack to making creamed corn without the use of canned cream-style corn, the important role cream cheese plays in this casserole, gluten-free adjustments you can make (if needed), plus, how to make this casserole ahead and reheat it!